-In August of 2015 when she was 46-years-old Trish was diagnosed with aggressive breast cancer.
+Trish is a fighter!
+In August of 2015 at 46 years old she was diagnosed with aggressive breast cancer.
 Fortunately, after a course of aggressive treatments Trish received the greatest news of all, she was cured.
 Now she is determined to see research continue to save the lives of others diagnosed with the heartbreaking disease.
-She’ll be hosting her second Longest Table this year to raise more vital funds for cancer research.
+She’ll be hosting her third Longest Table this year to raise more vital funds for cancer research.

 Trish’ host tip?
 Approach local businesses to donate items to auction off on the night, get an auctioneer involved and you’ll raise more funds whilst also having a great time!

-An original forkstar, Brenton has been hosting a Longest Table since our inception six years ago!
+Brenton has been hosting a Longest Table since inception seven years ago!

-Having had loved ones touched by cancer, Brenton sees TLT as a great way to give to a good cause whilst also have fun at the same time – as he says it’s easier than running a marathon!
+Having had loved ones touched by cancer, Brenton sees The Longest Table as a great way to give to a good cause whilst also have fun at the same time – as he says it’s easier than running a marathon!

 Brenton’s hot tips for your Longest Table success?
 Get a good group of friends together, plan well and don’t stress too much about the cooking – less is more!

-Having worked in medical research for over 20 years, Kathryn knows just how vital the funds you raise are in helping our researchers improve treatments and find a cure for cancer.
+Having worked in medical research for over 20 years, Kathryn knows just how vital the funds you raise are in helping our researchers find a cure and improve treatments for cancer.

 Starting small in her first year of hosting, Kathryn has since grown her events to include themes and raffles to encourage more donations from her guests.

-She has some forking awesome advice for you too – have fun with it!
+She has some advice for you too – have fun with it!
 Keep your Longest Table within your comfort zone, people are there to support a cause you believe in.